mjordan/riprap/README.md

 ```
 Then follow these instructions from within the `riprap` directory:

-1. Create a PostgreSQL user with 'createdb` privileges
+1. Create a PostgreSQL user with 'createdb' privileges
 1. Edit .env so that this line contains the user, password, and database name you want: `DATABASE_URL=pgsql://user:password@127.0.0.1:5432/riprap` and the other lines starting with DATABASE_URL are commented out.
 1. `rm src/Migrations/*` (might be empty)
 1. `php bin/console doctrine:database:create`